pub trait WidgetExt: IsA<Widget> + 'static {

 §Returns

-The widget’s previous sibling
+the widget’s previous sibling

 Sourcefn primary_clipboard(&self) -> Clipboard